royaltm/Amiga-midiIn/README.md

 Tagged as [32.020] is a [never before](Dokumentacja/News) released version of `midiIn`, with awesome "new" features, and with its sound mixing routines targeting the [AHI] subsystem instead of native Paula chipset.
 This one was not as thoroughly tested as the previous versions, but here it is.

 I've also added sources of a pre-release version, tagged [32.014] which includes the original Paula-only mixing routines.
 Just do `git checkout 32.014`.
 Unfortunately, I didn't preserve sources for the released `midiIn` v32.15b but 014 is the closest I could find.
 Back in the days, GIT wasn't a thing yet and as a self-taught programmer without the Internet, version control systems were not commonly used as they are today.
 I don't even know if there was such a solution for AMIGA anyway.
-So I've developed my system, which was archieving source files between releases, but only a few of those archived files survived all of the hard disc crashes that happened in the meantime.
+So I've developed my system, which was archiving source files between releases, but only a few of those archived files survived all of the hard disc crashes that happened in the meantime.

 Prerequisites